Skip to content

 Overview

-• See additional notes for all monitoring plugins accessing MySQL/MariaDB on how to configure access to the database.
+• See additional notes for all monitoring plugins accessing MySQL/MariaDB on how to configure database access.

-• When defining device groups in LibreNMS for use with --device--group, do not use slashes in the name, as this will not work.
-See this topic for example.
+• When defining device groups in LibreNMS for use with --device-group, do not use slashes in the name (see this topic).

-• This check could, but does not, return performance data for each device or sensor as LibreNMS provides direct integration with several time series databases such as Graphite, InfluxDB, OpenTSDB, Prometheus and RRDTool.
-The configuration options can be found in LibreNMS under Settings > Global Settings > Poller > Datastore.
+• This check does not return per-device or per-sensor performance data because LibreNMS provides direct integration with time series databases (Graphite, InfluxDB, OpenTSDB, Prometheus, RRDTool) under Settings > Global Settings > Poller > Datastore.

 Fact Sheet